boyter/boyter.org/content/posts/sloc-cloc-code.md

 TL/DR

  - scc is a very fast and accuracte code counter with complexity caluclations and cocomo estimates
- - tokei could be equally fast if it copied the file walk from ripgrep
  - unless you really really really need speed a lot of the below below is probably not applicable
- - for most of these tools the bottleneck appears to be how quickly you can walk the file tree
+ - surpisingly walking the file tree can be the bottleneck in your application
- - mmaps for reading files is useful if the file you are opening is >= 6 MB in size
+ - mmaps for reading files is useful if the file you are opening is >= 6 MB in size (at least in WSL)
  - don't forgot the golden rule of performance which is to profile/measure, profile/measure and profile/measure again
- - best case vs worst case performance for parallel file tree walking is quite large
+ - the best case vs worst case performance for parallel file tree walking is quite large
  - the default file walker in Go is slower due to calling os.Stat on every node and not running in parallel

-So it started by wanting to write a code counter that would be faster than cloc.
-An elegant weapon for a more civilized age.
+It started by wanting to write a code counter that would be faster than cloc.

 For those who have never encountered cloc https://github.com/AlDanial/cloc it is what appears to be simple command line tool (it is not simple and has a LOT of functionality!) that iterates through a given directory checking files against a known list of programming languages and then counting the number of code, comment and blank lines.
 For getting an overview of how large a project is and what languages are being used it is incredibly useful.
 I remember first using it early in my career to estimate project sizes.

-Cloc is written in perl and is probably not known for its performance (I don't know of anyone who claimed it to be fast).
+Cloc is written in perl and is probably not known for its performance (I don't know of anyone who claimed it to be a shining example of a fast application).
 Running it on a small directory with 6 files on my development machine takes ~1.7 seconds.
-I gave up running it against a larger codebase like the linux kernel but lets just say it takes long enough to brew a pot of coffee.
+I gave up running it against a larger codebase like the linux kernel but in my case it took long enough to brew a pot of coffee before I hit CTRL+C.

 It got me thinking, what is fast enough?
 What sort of performance should I aim for?
 I want it to be faster than cloc, but how much faster?

 I would generally argue that performance, like money, isn't everything unless you have none.
 Get it working, make it right, make it fast.
 In that order.

-For user driven tools performance can be everything.
-When I ask a program to do something I want it done now dammit.
-Some users may be prepared to wait a while for a result if they percieve value in it such as calculating your tax figures.
-Programming tools tend to fall into the I want it now.
+For some user driven tools performance can be everything.
+Personally ehen I ask a program to do something I want it done now dammit.
+Some users may be prepared to wait a while for a result if they percieve value in it such as calculating your tax, you at least want the illusion that a lot is happening to ensure it is correct.
+Programming tools tend to fall into the I want it now category.
 You may only run it once every few days, but if its so slow as to produce finger tapping it quickly becomes frustrating, causes the mind to wander and produtivity to go down.

 It also causes the devloper to start thinking that they could make it run faster if they wanted and they start opening a repository and implementing a new version while waiting.
 Apparently waiting for C to compile is why Go became a programming language.
 Performance is also one of the reasons Google became so popular so quickly.

 The other reason Google became popular was accuracy.
 The flip side to performance is that it usually comes at the expense of accuracy.
 Usually it is about trade offs.
 Are you willing to trade speed for accuracy?
 If you don't require any accuracy I promise to make the fastest program you have ever seen.

 So having established through some flimsy "I am a programmer and my tools are special" hand waving I decided I needed to make the fastest possible code counter.
-I want it to push the boundries of the hardare (unlikey) or my own abilities (much more likely).
+I want it to push the boundries of the hardare (unlikely) or my own abilities (much more likely).
 Oh and I don't want to trade speed for accuracy.
 I want both.

 To make things easier I decided to implement only the basic count that cloc provides and not the fancy SQLite output it provides.
 CSV and JSON output is about as far as I am going to go.
-This scope expanded as I progressed however.
+This scope expanded as I progressed however, as is the habit with personal projects.

-Next I had a look over at the steam hardware survey to see how many CPU cores the average developer is likely to have these days http://store.steampowered.com/hwsurvey which turned out to be 4.

-As such I set the task that I want to optimise for 4 or more 64 bit cores with 8 GB of RAM and a SSD drive.
-Even if this means that those with less powerful hardware suffer a slight performance penalty.

 Beating cloc or its plugin sloccount (another code counter application which improves performance and provides COCOMO cost estimations) did not seem like such a high bar.

 However I am not creative enough to be the only person to have had this idea.
 A quick search around and I quickly identified two other projects which have the same goals.
 Great!
 Now I have addtional tools to compare my results against!
-Oh no!
+However a quick check and ALAS!
 Both are written in Rust and BOTH claim to have excellent performance.

  - Tokei (a great name) https://github.com/Aaronepower/tokei in its own words is a program that allows you to count your code, quickly.
  - Loc https://github.com/cgag/loc claims to count lines of code quickly.
 It also claims to be 100x faster than cloc and ~2-10x faster than tokei, depending on how many files are being counted.

-Also there was another,
+Also as I progressed with coding I discovered there was another implementation.

  - Gocloc https://github.com/hhatto/gocloc which claims to be inspired by Tokei.

 This might be a problem.

 I have experimented with Rust before and I was blown away with the performance you can wring out of it.
 So should I implement yet ANOTHER code counter in Rust?
-No. I like a challange though http://www.boyter.org/2017/03/golang-solution-faster-equivalent-java-solution/ and I was looking to expand my knowledge of Go and learn how to write multi CPU core aware code in it.
-So I chose Go, ignoring the fact that Gocloc already exists.
+I decided against that.
+I do like a challange though http://www.boyter.org/2017/03/golang-solution-faster-equivalent-java-solution/ and I was looking to expand my knowledge of Go and learn how to write multi CPU aware code in it.
+So I chose Go.
+At the time I did not know that Gocloc already existed so I thought I was being original in the choice of language.

 I started thinking about what sort of projects should I optimise for?
 After all at some point we may need to make a trade off in performance in calculating for larger vs smaller repositories.
-If only I could get an average of the number of files in a repository?

-After thinking for a while I discarded this idea.
+However after some more pondering I discarded this idea.
 I said I wanted absolute performance.
-This means I wanted it to work quickly on small and large directories.
+This means I wanted it to work quickly on small and large projects.
 If I can optimise for one it should be possible to optimise for both.

-Given that tokei and loc exist it means I want to beat both of them when it comes to processing.
+Given that tokei, loc and gocloc exist it means I also want to beat them when it comes to processing.
 Its good to have lofty goals.
-However to set the difficulty as hard mode I want to be as close to the performance of ripgrep as possible.

-Ripgrep if given the right search term should scan every byte of every file.
-It gives an excellent idea of just how quickly you can pull a directory full of files into memory and inspect every byte.
-Will I be able to beat ripgrep's performance?
-Realisticly probably not, as I suspect its getting as close to as much performance you can get out of the machine as you can, and I am going to be working in a slightly higher level language.
-Besides they aren't the same tool so I can only use it to guesstimate what numbers I should be getting.

-Remember that any comparisons to ripgrep is very much comparing apples to oranges.
-It does not whitelist files and is generally doing more work per file than anthing I am building.

 Regarding performance, specificly CPU performance.
 Back on the old days of single cores and real programmers http://www.cs.utah.edu/~elb/folklore/mel.html https://en.wikipedia.org/wiki/The_Story_of_Mel there was only one way to make code faster.
 Have it do less http://asserttrue.blogspot.com.au/2009/03/how-to-write-fast-code.html  The less it did the faster the program finished based on wall clock time.
 To quote one of the maintainers of grep "The key to making programs fast is to make them do practically nothing" https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html